go-json-experiment/json/proposal.md

 //     in any mutations of the target Go value.
 In contrast, the v2 semantic
 //     is to perform a streaming decode and gradually unmarshal the JSON input
 //     into the target Go value, which means that the Go value may be
-// StringifyWithLegacySemantics specifies that the `string` tag option
-// may stringify bools and string values.
-It only takes effect on fields
 //     partially mutated when a syntactic error is encountered.
 //
 //   - When unmarshaling, a semantic error does not immediately terminate the